adrienchaton/Expressive_WAE_FADER/README.md

 Adrien Bitton, Philippe Esling, Antoine Caillon, Martin Fouilleul, "Assisted Sound Sample Generation with Musical Conditioning in Adversarial Auto-Encoders".

 Preliminary works can be accessed at https://github.com/nebularnoise/serge.
-An Arxiv pre-print is also being processed and online soon.
+An Arxiv pre-print can be accessed at https://arxiv.org/abs/1904.06215.
+However, the paper is **not reviewed** yet.

 ☆ﾟ This demonstration repository is under construction, sound examples, visualizations and additional results from the final experiment will be uploaded, as well as codes and plugin implementation after the reviewing process.